 Add the noodles

-- Add the cooked noodles to the sautéed chicken and vegetables and stir-fry for a few minutes on high heat, mixing together well.
+- Add the cooked noodles to the cooked chicken and vegetables and continue to cook for a few minutes on high heat while mixing well.
+Top with the remaining scallions.
+Remove from the heat and serve hot.

 Notes